padogrid/padogrid/padogrid-deployment/src/main/resources/common/pods/README.md

 ## Removing a Pod

 You should stop the pod first before removing it.
 Otherwise, you would need to stop (halt) nodes (VMs) individually using the VirtualBox Manager.
-You would also want to create a pod backup by running the 'create_bundle' command as shown below.
+Optionally, you might want to create a pod backup by running the `create_bundle` command before removing the pod as shown below.
+You can reinstall the backup later to reproduce the same pod environment using the `install_bundle` command.

 ```console
 # Backup, stop and remove mypod.
 Note 'remove_pod' removes the